Calvin-Bonomo/GaussianSplattingProject/README.md

 // Display a scene with viewer
-// To view the next image, hit any key on your keyboard (only the rasterizer works at the moment) python gs_demo.py -s "[PATH_TO_YOUR_COLMAP_DATA_HERE]" -o "[PATH_TO_YOUR_OUTPUT_DIR_HERE]"
+// To view the next image, hit any key on your keyboard (only the rasterizer works at the moment)
+// To exit, interrupt the python script with Ctrl+C and hit any key on the window with the rendered frame python gs_demo.py -s "[PATH_TO_YOUR_COLMAP_DATA_HERE]" -o "[PATH_TO_YOUR_OUTPUT_DIR_HERE]"

 // Planned